 GOALS and OBJECTIVES:

 The individualized education program must include measurable, annual goals as well as short-term objectives that describe how your child will achieve the goals.
 Goals are the nuts and bolts of your child’s individualized educational program.
-The goals and objectives reflect what the IEP team has determined to be appropriate.
-Goals can be academic, social, emotional or behavioral.
+Goals and objectives reflect what the IEP team has determined to be appropriate for your child.
+They can be academic, social, emotional, behavioral or a combination.
 Goals should be specific, measurable and enable educators to develop strategies that will meet the needs of the child.